stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 > Be sure to type the below commands into your shell in order to begin internalizing the syntax.

 Data types are among the most basic building blocks of a programming language.
-Like other langauges, Python has a variety of basic [data types](https://www.w3schools.com/python/python_datatypes.asp), including integers, floating-point [numbers](https://www.w3schools.com/python/python_numbers.asp) and [strings](https://www.w3schools.com/python/python_strings.asp).
+Like other languages, Python has a variety of basic [data types](https://www.w3schools.com/python/python_datatypes.asp), including integers, floating-point [numbers](https://www.w3schools.com/python/python_numbers.asp) and [strings](https://www.w3schools.com/python/python_strings.asp).

 Type the below values into the interactive shell.